iAmPhyton/Exploratory-Data-Project-Netflix/README.md

 Netflix Content Analysis & Machine Learning Project
 Overview:
-This project explores the Netflix Movies and TV Shows dataset, performing data cleaning, exploratory data analysis (EDA), and machine learning to understand content trends and predict content types.
-The analysis aims to uncover insights such as content growth over time, genre distribution, and factors influencing whether a title is a Movie or TV Show.
+This project examines the Netflix Movies and TV Shows dataset, involving data cleaning, exploratory data analysis (EDA), and machine learning to identify content trends and predict content types.
+The study aims to uncover insights such as content growth over time, genre distribution, and factors influencing whether a title is a Movie or TV Show.

 Project Objectives:
 Data Cleaning — Handle missing values, parse dates, and standardize duration formats.